*Shed Foundations That Do Not Work*

 Level out the base with rakes or shovels.
 Slide a board over the top of the leveled frame to make sure the base is level.

-Using a compactor to finish your new foundation will make delivery easier and minimize settling of your shed over time.
-This is not essential, but is recommended.
+Using a compactor to finish your new foundation will make delivery easier and minimize the settling of your shed over time.
+This is not essential but is recommended.
 Remove temporary frame after finished.